 Put a 35mm roll in your Holga but in the wrong side (invert the film position, the sensitive side of the film on the back), take your pictures and you get wine colours in your pics.
 If you overexpose the film, the pics appear as a ghost golden pic.

-An Argentinean writer and photographer living in the Pacific Northwest, Lorraine Healy is a long-time fan of plastic cameras and is the author of “Tricks With A Plastic Wonder,” a manual for achieving better results with a Holga camera, available in eBook form on Amazon.com.
-In this article, Healy shares two recent photo outings where she used 35mm and medium format films.
+A long-time fan of plastic cameras, Argentinean writer and photographer Lorraine Healy is the author of “Tricks With A Plastic Wonder,” a manual for achieving better results with a Holga camera.
+In this article, Healy shares some of the images taken with a Lomo’Instant Wide during a recent road trip.

 We constantly search far and wide, meticulously seek out, hunt down, and hand-pick some of the most experimental and alternative gear out there - and we've now gathered them all in one easy to browse shop category, ready for the picking!
 In the Lomo-Bazaar, you canalso be part of our process of collecting fresh new products, rare treasures, and crowd-funded creations to sell on the shop - after all, they’re all for you!
 Get in touch with us to share your suggestions for amazing gear - go on, we’re all ears!

 Do you long for the dreamy soft focus that only the Daguerreotype Achromat 2.9/64 Art Lens can give your photos?
 Grab it in the lens mount of your choice!
 Brass versions are now available for purchase in the shop!

 Erin Lee is a documentary and editorial photographer based in Mexico City.
 She was born in New Zealand but always wanted to explore the world and meet different people and hear their stories.
 Mexico City soon became her home where she truly felt like she was in the right place.